microsoft/perfview/documentation/TraceEvent/TraceEventLibrary.md

 ## Release Notes for the Microsoft.Diagnostics.Tracing.TraceEvent library

 The [Releases](https://github.com/Microsoft/perfview/releases) page for PerfView also shows the releases for the TraceEvent library.
-Note that PerfView's version numbers and TraceEvent version numbers are not kept in lock step.
-The version numbers that begin with T are for TraceEvent, the ones with V correspond to PerfView.
+PerfView's version numbers and TraceEvent version numbers starting with version 3 are kept in lock step.